TITLE 35: ENVIRONMENTAL PROTECTION

 PART 304 EFFLUENT STANDARDS

-a) No effluent discharge within the Lake Michigan Basin shall contain more than 1.0 mg/of phosphorus as P.
+a) Effluents discharged within the Lake Michigan Basin must not contain more than 1.0 mg/L of phosphorus as P.

-b) No effluent from any source which discharges to a lake or reservoir with a surface area of 8.1 hectares (20 acres) or more, or to any tributary of such a lake or reservoir whose untreated waste load is 2500 or more population equivalents, and which does not utilize a third-stage lagoon treatment system as specified in subsections 304.120(a) and (c), shall exceed 1.0 mg/ of phosphorus as P; however, this subsection shall not apply where the lake or reservoir, including any side channel reservoir or other portion thereof, on an annual basis exhibits a mean hydraulic retention time of 0.05 years (18 days) or less.
+b) Effluents from any source that discharges to a lake or reservoir with a surface area of 8.1 hectares (20 acres) or more, or to any tributary of such a lake or reservoir whose untreated waste load is 2500 or more population equivalents, and which does not utilize a third-stage lagoon treatment system as specified in Section 304.120(a) and (c), must not exceed 1.0 mg/L of phosphorus as P; however, this subsection does not apply where the lake or reservoir, including any side channel reservoir or other portion of it, on an annual basis exhibits a mean hydraulic retention time of 0.05 years (18 days) or less.

-c) Pursuant to Section 28.1 of the Environmental Protection Act (Act) [415 ILCS 5/28.1], the owner or operator of any source subject to subsection (b) of this Section may apply for an adjusted standard.
-In addition to the proofs specified in Section 28.1(c) of the Act [415 ILCS 5/28.1(c)], such application shall, at a minimum, contain adequate proof that the effluent resulting from grant of the adjusted standard will not contribute to cultural eutrophication, unnatural plant or algal growth or dissolved oxygen deficiencies in the receiving lake or reservoir.
-For purposes of this subsection (c), such effluent shall be deemed to contribute to such conditions if phosphorus is the limiting nutrient for biological growth in the lake or reservoir, taking into account the lake or reservoir limnology, morphological, physical and chemical characteristics, and sediment transport.
-However, if the effluent discharge enters a tributary at least 40.25 kilometers (25 miles) upstream of the point at which the tributary enters the lake or reservoir at normal pool level, such effluent shall not be deemed to contribute to such conditions if the receiving lake or reservoir is eutrophic and phosphorus from internal regeneration is not a limiting nutrient.
+c) Under Section 28.1 of the Environmental Protection Act (Act) [415 ILCS 5/28.1], the owner or operator of any source subject to subsection (b) may apply for an adjusted standard.
+In addition to the proofs specified in Section 28.1(c) of the Act [415 ILCS 5/28.1(c)], the application must, at a minimum, contain adequate proof that the effluent resulting from granting the adjusted standard will not contribute to cultural eutrophication, unnatural plant or algal growth or dissolved oxygen deficiencies in the receiving lake or reservoir.
+For purposes of this subsection, effluent must be deemed to contribute to such conditions if phosphorus is the limiting nutrient for biological growth in the lake or reservoir, taking into account the lake or reservoir limnology, morphological, physical and chemical characteristics, and sediment transport.
+However, if the effluent discharge enters a tributary at least 40.25 kilometers (25 miles) upstream of the point at which the tributary enters the lake or reservoir at normal pool level, effluent will not be deemed to contribute to such conditions if the receiving lake or reservoir is eutrophic and phosphorus from internal regeneration is not a limiting nutrient.

-d) For the purposes of this Section the term "lake or reservoir" shall not include low level pools constructed in free flowing streams or any body of water which is an integral part of an operation which includes the application of sludge on land.
+d) For this Section, the term "lake or reservoir" does not include low-level pools constructed in free-flowing streams or any body of water that is an integral part of an operation that includes the application of sludge on land.

-e) Compliance with the limitations of subsection (b) of this Section shall be achieved by the following dates:
+e) Compliance with the limitations of subsection (b) must be achieved by the following dates:

-1) Sources with the present capability to comply shall do so on the effective date of this Section;
+1) Sources with the present capability to comply must do so on the effective date of this Section;

-2) All other sources shall comply as required by NPDES permit.
+2) All other sources must comply as required their NPDES permits.

-f) For purposes of this Section, the following terms shall have the meanings specified:
+f) For purposes of this Section, the following terms have the meanings specified:

 1) "Dissolved oxygen deficiencies" means the occurrence of a violation of the dissolved oxygen standard applicable to a lake or reservoir.